MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-networkdevice-overview.md

     Operations Manager correlates network device ports to the servers that the ports are connected to, inserts items into the operational database, and associates Run As accounts.

 After discovery is complete, the management server resource pool that you specify in the discovery rule begins monitoring the discovered network devices.
-For more information on monitoring network devices, see [Viewing Network Devices and Data in Operations Manager]../om/manage/viewing-network-devices-and-data-in-operations-manager.md) and [Reports for Network Monitoring in Operations Manager](manage-monitor-networkdevice-reports.md).
+For more information on monitoring network devices, see [Viewing Network Devices and Data in Operations Manager](../om/manage/viewing-network-devices-and-data-in-operations-manager.md) and [Reports for Network Monitoring in Operations Manager](manage-monitor-networkdevice-reports.md).

 ## Next steps

-- Review [Configuring a Firewall for Operations Manager](plan-security-config-firewall.md) to understand the firewall ports and direction the communication flows in preparing your environment for network device monitoring with Operations Manager.
+- To understand the firewall ports and direction the communication flows in preparing your environment for network device monitoring with Operations Manager, review [Configuring a Firewall for Operations Manager](plan-security-config-firewall.md).

 - Learn [How to discover network devices in Operations Manager](manage-monitor-networkdevice-overview.md).

-- Review [Run As accounts for network monitoring in Operations Manager](manage-monitor-networkdevice-authentication.md) to understand how to configure the Run As accounts before configuring the Run As accounts or network device discovery rules.
+- To understand how to configure the Run As accounts before configuring the Run As accounts or network device discovery rules, review [Run As accounts for network monitoring in Operations Manager](manage-monitor-networkdevice-authentication.md).

-- To view information about the network devices you are monitoring, see [Viewing Network Devices and Data in Operations Manager](~/scom/manage-monitor-networkdevice-viewing-data.md).
+- To view information about the network devices you're monitoring, see [Viewing Network Devices and Data in Operations Manager](~/scom/manage-monitor-networkdevice-viewing-data.md).